 If the failed resource is OS::Heat::WaitConditionHandle, this indicates that one of the services that are being started on the node is hung.
-Log into the node where the failure occurred and check the respective Kubernetes services, Swarm services or Mesos services.
+Log into the node where the failure occurred and check the respective Kubernetes services or Swarm services.
 If the failure is in other scripts, look for them as Heat software resource scripts.